XiaJiang-2/MBIL/README.md

 # MBIL
-MBIL (Markov Blanket and Interactive risk factor learner) is an algorithm that utilizes Bayesian networks and information theory to determine direct and interactive risk factor for metastatic breast cancer (MBC).
-(See papers for details and citations.)
+MBIL (Markov Blanket and Interactive risk factor learner) is an algorithm that utilizes Bayesian networks and information theory to determine direct and interactive risk factor for any appropraite dataset and a given target.
+(See [papers](https://github.com/XiaJiang-2/MBIL/blob/main/docs/BINF-D-19-00613_R2(2).pdf) for details and citations.)

+If anything is unclear in this README, it is highly suggested reading the associated paper.

 ## Install
 MBIL can be installed from PyPI: